Processing Your Payment

 Bath Iron Works destroyer christening brings pomp and circumstance — as well as protesters

 Aerial view of a ship in dry dock and lots of people and streamers.
-Photo / Courtesy, Bath Iron Works The future USS Patrick Gallagher (DDG 127) was christened at General Dynamics Bath Iron Works in Bath in the shipyard’s drydock, from which it will be launched in the coming weeks.
+Photo / Courtesy, Bath Iron Works Bath Iron Works’ economic impact is up, but finding workers remains a concern at the shipyard.

 Hundreds of people attended the christening of the U.S. Navy’s latest guided missile destroyer at General Dynamics Bath Iron Works on Saturday.